-Learn how easy it is to make these cute little bats at home with your kids (or with your students in the classroom).
-Read or watch our step-by-step video to see how easy it is to make!
+Learn how easy it is to make these adorable bats at home with your kids (or your students in the classroom).
+Read below or watch our step-by-step video to see how easy it is to make!

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.